hannobraun/crosscut/README.md

 both.

-And while a focus on developer experience might decrease _peak_ performance, it might improve performance in general.
-Simply because developers have the tools and spare resources to make their programs run fast.
+And while a focus on developer experience might decrease _peak_ performance, it could improve performance in general, because developers have the tools and spare resources to make their programs run fast.

 The following daily thoughts provide more context:
 [2024-08-30](https://capi.hannobraun.com/daily/2024-08-30),